Stevens-Mark/ArgentBank/README.md

 - Run the Frontend App: `yarn start`

-- You will see the message :
+- You may see the message :

   `? something is already running on port 3000.` `Would you like to run the app on another port instead >> (Y/n)`

 - Answer: Y

-The App normally runs on http://localhost:3001/
+The App normally runs on http://localhost:3001/ otherwise it will be on http://localhost:3000/

 **Warning, currently only two users.**